wolfSSL/wolfBoot/docs/ata_security.md

 ## Disabling the password

 If you need to disable the password, a master password should be already set on the device.
-Then you can use the following option to compile wolfBoot so that it will disable the password from the drive and panic:
+Then you can use the following options to compile wolfBoot so that it will disable the password from the drive and panic:

 ```
 WOLFBOOT_ATA_DISABLE_USER_PASSWORD=1